risingwavelabs/risingwave-docs-legacy/docs/deploy/deploy-k8s-helm.md

 You can optionally customize your configuration for the RisingWave deployment by editing the [`values.yml`](https://github.com/risingwavelabs/helm-charts/blob/main/charts/risingwave/values.yaml) file.

 #### Customize meta backends

-For meta backends, we recommend using `etcd` by setting `tags.etcd=true`.
+The meta backends store the metadata of a RisingWave cluster.
+We recommend using `etcd` as the backend by setting `tags.etcd=true`.
 See [`Configuration`](https://github.com/risingwavelabs/helm-charts/blob/main/docs/CONFIGURATION.md#customize-meta-store) for all the available meta backends.

 #### Customize state backends

+The state backends in RisingWave serve as a fault-tolerance storage system for the state.
 By default, the RisingWave Helm chart uses `MinIO` as the default state backend.
 See [`Configuration`](https://github.com/risingwavelabs/helm-charts/blob/main/docs/CONFIGURATION.md#customize-state-store) for all the available state backends.
 Examples:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';